-Under the provisions of Chapter 115D-21 the Randolph Community College Board of Trustees has an agreement with the Asheboro Police Department to assist RCC's security officers as needed in the control of traffic regulations.
-Parking control will be the responsibility of RCC's security officers.
-All of the provisions of Chapter 20 of the General Statutes relating to the use of highways of the state of North Carolina and the operation of motor vehicles thereon shall apply to the streets, roads, alleys, and driveways on the RCC campus.
-Any person violating any of the provisions of Chapter 20 of the General Statutes in or on the streets, roads, alleys, and driveways on campus shall upon conviction thereof be punished as prescribed in the section.
+Under the provisions of Chapter 115D-21 of the General Statutes of North Carolina, RCC's school resource officers as well as other local or state law enforcement agencies can enforce the traffic regulations of the College.
+All of the provisions of Chapter 20 of the General Statutes relating to the operation of motor vehicles on the highways of the state of North Carolina shall apply to the streets, roads, alleys, and driveways on the RCC campus.
+Any person violating any of the provisions of the state traffic laws (Chapter 20 of the General Statutes) on the streets, roads, alleys, and driveways on the RCC campus may, upon conviction, be guilty of a state traffic offense, not just a campus traffic policy.